BrentPease1/alan/README.md

 ### Data
 * [error_species_maps](./data/error_species_maps) Folder containing output (PDFs with species range maps with BirdWeather detections overlaid) from [104_data-prep_range_map_filter.R](./Scripts/104_data-prep_range_map_filter.R) for manual review.
 * [range_maps](./data/range_maps) Folder used to hold range map files for focal species.
 We do not have share permission, so folder will not appear on repository.
-Range maps come from BirdLife International; the full dataset can be requested at the [BirdLife Data Zone](https://datazone.birdlife.org/species/requestdis).
+Range maps are available through BirdLife International, which can be accessed at the [BirdLife Data Zone](https://datazone.birdlife.org/species/requestdis).
   * focal_spp_maps.dbf
   * focal_spp_maps.prj
   * focal_spp_maps.shp